dotnet/docs/docs/architecture/grpc-for-wcf-developers/migrate-request-reply.md

 Now we have our data messages, we can declare the service RPC endpoints.

-## Converting the ServiceContract to a gRPC service
+## Convert the ServiceContract to a gRPC service

 The WCF `Get` method takes two parameters: `Guid traderId` and `int portfolioId`. gRPC service methods can only take a single parameter, so a message must be created to hold the two values.
 It's common practice to name these request objects with the same name as the method and the suffix `Request`.
 Again, `string` is being used for the `traderId` field instead of `Guid`.